DE LOS REYES, Julie Ann

 Carbon lock-in, energy regime change, and prospects for coal phase-out in the Philippine electricity sector

-My research takes a transdisciplinary, political ecology approach to understanding energy transition in the Philippines and the broader East/Southeast Asian region.
-Looking in particular at the dynamics of coal phase out, it aims to shed light on the conditions that impede the shift to low carbon sources in the power generation mix.
+This research takes an inter- and transdisciplinary approach to understanding energy transition in the Philippines and the broader East/Southeast Asian region.
+Looking in particular at the dynamics of coal phase-out, it aims to shed light on the conditions that impede the shift to low carbon sources in the power generation mix.
 It will map out the key actors and interests, nationally and regionally, that are implicated in the production and use of coal for electricity generation; identify the sources of socio-economic and biophysical ‘lock-ins’; and recommend solutions to facilitate the shift away from coal dependence.
-The research subscribes to, and aims to further advance, a view of ‘energy transition’ as a fundamentally ecological process, a realignment in the way society relates with nature.
-Moving beyond current understanding of transition as mainly a technological shift, the social relations of power that underpin such a process, i.e. that preserve the dominance of the incumbent fossil fuel energy regime, will be a key focus of analysis.
+Moving beyond current understanding of transition as mainly, if not exclusively, a technological shift, the social relations of power that underpin such a process, i.e. that preserve or challenge the dominance of the incumbent fossil fuel energy regime, will be a key focus of analysis.

 Japan in transition: Energy security, geopolitics, and the making of a hydrogen society

 The research examines the politico-economic and socio-technical interventions shaping the transition to a ‘hydrogen society’ in Japan and its regional and global implications.
 Specifically, it will look at inter-state and state-firm strategies that structure the difference segments of production, storage, transportation, and utilisation comprising the hydrogen supply chain.
 Japan is a front runner in the development of hydrogen and in recent years, it has undertaken radical steps to realise its vision of a hydrogen society.
 This is presently occurring through a series of policy, financial, and technical directives and instruments.